JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 clock out data with timing, and read all or a single pin back via serial IO.
 It also (optionally) supports Dynamixel Servos given a sheild and Stepper Motors given a standard step / direction driver.
 It's been tested with the [XC-430](https://emanual.robotis.com/docs/en/dxl/x/xc430-w150/), and [XL-320](https://emanual.robotis.com/docs/en/dxl/x/xl320/) servos.

 Generally useful to turn the Arduino into a tool for generating test signals, and reading back results.
 - Not as powerful as the busPirate or LabNation SmartScope, but more flexible in some ways and much easier to operate.
-And it runs a Servo or Stepper in useful ways (e.g. with acceleration and max velocity).
+And it optionally runs a Servo or Stepper in useful ways (e.g. with acceleration and max velocity) if you enable that and install those libraries.
 - Not a replacement for Firmata as this is intended to be used by a human directly via serial monitor or terminal, in addition to being useful from a Pi or other high level robot controller.
 And it does not provide high level drivers for a fixed set of devices.
 It is more useful as means of developing drivers.

 This is a "kitbash" of this gist: